Audi Q2 vs Jaecoo J8

 The Audi Q2 features a 8.8-inch touchscreen, while the Jaecoo J8 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Audi Q2 stands out with Apple CarPlay that you will not find on the Jaecoo J8.
-The Jaecoo J8 counters with wireless Apple CarPlay/Android Auto, head-up display and wireless charging.
+The Audi Q2 stands out with Apple CarPlay and Bang & Olufsen audio that you will not find on the Jaecoo J8.
+The Jaecoo J8 counters with wireless Apple CarPlay/Android Auto, head-up display, wireless charging and SONY audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain